Pavitra Lokesh: Personal life

 Pavitra got divorced from her first husband who was a software engineer.
-She was later in a live-in-relationship with actor Suchendra Prasad before they separated in 2018.
-It was reported that she had started dating Telugu actor Naresh.
+Since 2007, she was in a live-in-relationship with actor Suchendra Prasad before they separated in 2018.

+Later, it was reported that she had started dating Telugu actor Naresh.
 They both worked in the film Malli Pelli, released in 2023.
 The two married in 2023.
-It was Naresh's fourth marriage.
+It is her second marriage and Naresh's fourth marriage.

 Career

 Films

 Pavitra took to acting in 1994 on the advice of actor Ambareesh.
 She made her debut in Mister Abhishek (1995) that saw the latter play the lead role.
 In the same year, she appeared in Bangarada Kalasha.
 Having not gained recognition from these films, Pavitra completed her graduation and began working for a human resource consulting company.
 During the time, T. S. Nagabharana offered her a role in his film Janumada Jodi that released in 1996.
 Speaking about this phase in a 2006 interview with The Hindu, she said, "I never felt comfortable.
 I felt lonely.
 But when Nagabharana insisted, I had to take a decision.
 I resolved to make films my career - no preparation.
 The only reason to take a plunge was my circumstances.
 It has been tough to keep it going without a godfather or a guide.
 So I just accepted every film that came my way."
 Not being offered lead roles due to her height, she continued playing supporting roles.
 In the comedy Ulta Palta (1997), she played a vamp.

 Pavitra received critical acclaim for her performance in Girish Kasaravalli's period drama Naayi Neralu (2006), a film based on S. L. Bhyrappa's novel of the same name.
 Impressed by her performance in the television soap Guptagamini, Kasaravalli cast her as a widowed Venkatalakshmi, daughter-in-law and mother of two other characters; the film revolving around these three characters living under one roof, and projecting their own perspectives exposing generation gap in a conflict-ridden society.
 Her portrayal of a woman caught between tradition and desire won her the Karnataka State Film Award for Best Actress.